jakeherold/weather-app/README.md

 # weather-app
 A mini-weather API using Vagrant, Python, SQLite, and Puppet

+# How to Use
+* Get your local host machine set up with vagrant, to the point that you can set up a vagrant VM from a vagrantfile
+* Clone this repo to your host machine
+* vagrant up
+* vagrant ssh
+* sudo python /vagrant/weather_server.py

 # To-Do List
 * ~~Get basic DB functionality up~~